 Our Experienced Attorneys Are Here to Help

-If you have lost a loved one in an auto collision, our skilled and compassionate car accident lawyers are here to explain your legal options to you and take over the burden of filing your wrongful death claim so that you can focus on your grief.
+If you have lost a loved one in an auto collision, our skilled and compassionate wrongful death lawyers in Roswell, NM are here to explain your legal options to you and take over the burden of filing your wrongful death claim so that you can focus on your grief.
 To schedule your free consultation, start a live chat or fill out our convenient online form.

 Who is responsible for a multi-vehicle crash?

 If you suffer injuries in a multi-vehicle accident in New Mexico, you must prove which driver was at fault in causing your collision in order to receive the compensation that you deserve for your injuries.
 These cases can be much more complicated than crashes involving just two autos.
 You will need the assistance of an experienced car accident attorney if you want to win your case.